AUTISM SPECTRUM DISORDER

 Urbana, IL 61801

-CU Able is an online support group which can be located on Facebook.
+An online support group which can be located on Facebook.
 This group is a secure online group of families supporting one another and providing resources to each other.
 This is a closed group.

 Request to join here: CU Able’s Facebook

-Adults on the Spectrum is an online and in-person support group.
+An online and in-person support group.
 This group is for “individuals who self-identify as autistic or who have a diagnosis” of ASD.
 This group meets on the second Saturday of every month in the lobby of TAP, unless otherwise specified.
 The on-line portion is on Facebook, visit it here.

-Developmental Services Center offers case management and family support, an Early Intervention program, a Day Program, residential services, and employment services to assist individuals with living more independently.
+offers case management and family support, an Early Intervention program, a Day Program, residential services, and employment services to assist individuals with living more independently.
 They provide services to Champaign and Ford county residents.

 Visit DSC’s Website